erikdubois/Arc-Theme-Colora/README.md

 **1. Change the colour**

 Use the script to change the colour.
 Find yourself a nice colour on gpick or online.
-It should be a hexadecimal notation.
+It should be a hexadecimal notation WITHOUT the #.
 Read the script for more info.

 	1-change-colors.sh